FreedomChal/Semantic-Segmentation/README.md

 ![alt text][image6]

 One somewhat strange weakness of the model is that it often classifies areas of car windshields as road.
 This may be due to the dark gray, road-like appearance of windshields from some angles.
 This does not happen in all images with car windshields in them, but it is not an uncommon occurrence.
-This problem could likely be fixed by just training for more epochs.
+This problem could likely be fixed by training on a larger dataset (Eg. Cityscapes dataset).

 An easily noticeable flaw of the model is its tendency to predict choppy road edges.
 This is not a big problem but is not desirable.
 A possible cause of the problem is the layers with 2X2 and 4X4 kernels, which could easily be changed.